gestimation/cifmodeling/README.md

 - Draw one survival/CIF curve set by groups (e.g., treatment vs control).
+- Call `cifpanel()` with a simplified code to create a panel displaying plots of multiple stratified survival/CIF curves or CIF curves for each event type.
 - Add confidence intervals and censor/competing-risk/intercurrent-event
-  marks with one or two flags.
+  marks.
-- Add a risk table to display the number at risk or the estimated values and 95% confidence intervals at each point in time.
+- Add a risk table to display the number at risk or the estimated survival probabilities or CIFs and 95% confidence intervals at each point in time.

 **Key arguments shared with cifcurve()**